-In the updated assessment by the AHS on the preventive and acute treatment of migraine, it states that patients with migraine should be considered for preventive treatment in the following situations: when attacks significantly interfere with patients' daily routines despite acute treatment; frequent attacks (≥ 4 monthly headache days); at least moderate disability (Migraine Disability Assessment [MIDAS] score ≥ 11 or six-item Headache Impact Test [HIT-6] score > 50); contraindication to, failure, overuse, or adverse events with acute treatments; or patient preference.
+An updated assessment of the preventive and acute treatment of migraine by the American Headache Society (AHS) [2018; update 2021] reaffirms previous migraine guidelines.^{3,4} Patients with migraine should be considered for preventive treatment in the following situations: when attacks significantly interfere with patients' daily routines despite acute treatment; frequent attacks (\geq 4 monthly headache days); at least moderate disability (Migraine Disability Assessment [MIDAS] score > 11 or six-item Headache Impact Test [HIT-6] score > 50); contraindication to, failure, overuse, or adverse events with acute treatments; or patient preference.
 Before developing a preventive treatment plan, the appropriate use (e.g., drug type, route and timing of administration, frequency) of acute treatments should be initiated and coupled with education and lifestyle modifications.
 All patients with migraine should be offered a trial of acute treatment.
-Based on the level of evidence for efficacy and the American Academy of Neurology scheme for classification of evidence, the following oral treatments have established efficacy and should be offered for migraine prevention: antiepileptic drugs (divalproex sodium, valproate sodium, topiramate [not for women of childbearing potential without a reliable method of birth control]); betablockers (metoprolol, propranolol, timolol); and frovatriptan (for short-term preventive treatment of menstrual migraine).
+Based on the level of evidence for efficacy and the American Academy of Neurology scheme for classification of evidence, the following oral treatments have established efficacy and should be offered for migraine prevention: antiepileptic drugs (divalproex sodium, valproate sodium, topiramate [not for women of childbearing potential without a reliable method of birth control]); beta-blockers (metoprolol, propranolol, timolol); and frovatriptan (for short-term preventive treatment of menstrual migraine).
 The following treatments are probably effective and should be considered for migraine prevention: antidepressants (amitriptyline, venlafaxine); beta-blockers (atenolol, nadolol); and angiotensin receptor blockers (candesartan).

-The AHS issued an update to their position statement (2024) specifically regarding therapies targeting CGRP for the prevention of migraine.
-The evidence for the efficacy, tolerability, and safety of CGRP-targeting migraine preventive therapies (specifically, the monoclonal antibodies: Aimovig [erenumab-aooe subcutaneous {SC} injection], Ajovy® [fremanezumab-vfrm SC injection], Emgality® [galcanezumab-gnlm SC injection], and Vyepti® [eptinezumab-jjmr intravenous infusion], and the gepants: Nurtec® ODT [rimegepant orally disintegrating tablets] and Qulipta® [atogepant tablets]) is substantial and consistent across different individual CGRP-targeting treatments.
+The AHS issued an update to their position statement (2024) specifically regarding therapies targeting CGRP for the prevention of migraine.5 The evidence for the efficacy, tolerability, and safety of CGRP-targeting migraine preventive therapies (specifically, the monoclonal antibodies: Aimovig [erenumab-aooe subcutaneous {SC} injection], Ajovy[®] [fremanezumab-vfrm SC injection], Emgality[®] [galcanezumab-gnlm SC injection], and Vyepti[®] [eptinezumab-jjmr intravenous infusion], and the gepants: Nurtec[®] ODT [rimegepant orally disintegrating tablets] and Qulipta[®] [atogepant tablets]) is substantial and consistent across different individual CGRP-targeting treatments.
 Extensive "real-world" clinical experience corroborates clinical trials.
 This data indicates that the efficacy and tolerability of CGRP-targeting therapies are equal to or greater than those of previous first-line therapies.
 The CGRP-targeting therapies should be considered as a first-line approach for migraine prevention along with previous first-line treatments without a requirement for prior failure of other classes of migraine preventive treatment.
-Additionally, Botox® (onabotulinumtoxinA SC injection) is considered a first-line therapy for prevention of chronic migraine.
+Additionally, Botox[®] (onabotulinumtoxinA SC injection) is considered a first-line therapy for prevention of chronic migraine.